Fang-Zhang/React-for-SRE/01-fundamentals/12-JSX.md

+# JSX: Why we need the JSX in React?
 ## 1 One Sentence Explanation
 JSX is a syntax sugar for Javascript, React doesn't force developer using JSX.<br>
 We could implement React like below: